 Imposing restrictions

 In fighting through a level, you can get new challenges and enjoy new experiences by imposing restrictions on yourself.
 I do a lot of this.
-You often have to find new ways of tackling areas, and it can make the level fascinating all over again.
-Here are the main restrictions I've got in mind:
+You often have to find new ways of tackling things, and it can make the level fascinating all over again.
+Here are some prime examples to consider.

 Weapon restrictions

-Limit your weapon use to certain weapons, once they become available.
+Limit your weapon use to certain weapons, once they become safely available (or even right away if you want to be stricter, though that could make life rather difficult before you can get hold of them).
 It's easy to get into a bit of a rut using the same old weapons in the same old places, but with weapon restrictions you'll have a lot of new and interesting experiences as you're forced to tackle things differently.

 There's loads of potential with this.
 Limiting yourself to covie weapons can be interesting for example.
 Without the range of the pistol or sniper rifle, you generally have to get a lot closer, making things quite a bit harder.
-Mind you, the plasma pistol does have impressive long-range potential that can be exploited, with practice.
+Mind you, the plasma pistol does have impressive long-range potential you can exploit, with practice.
+Some other ideas: forbid yourself the long-distance luxury of a sniper rifle, or the vehicle-destroying power of the rocket launcher (vehicles can be tackled with small-arms fire and grenades).
 I sometimes limit myself to a feeble AR to really bump up the challenge.
-Some other ideas: forbid yourself the long-distance luxury of a sniper rifle, or the vehicle-destroying power of the rocket launcher (vehicles can be tackled with small-arms fire and grenades).
+I've managed to do AOTCR like that, on a foot-based Legendary kill 'em all run.
+However, that's really tough, and I'd suggest first trying the combination of AR plus launcher, which you'd probably find more fun while still being hard.

 Vehicle restrictions